flippipe/macro-keyboard/README.md

 ⚠️ This configurations are all custom to my computer.
 Do not copy and past. ☢️

+Read [Building a Macro Keyboard](https://flippipe.github.io/post/building-a-macro-keyboard/) for more details about the files.

 ## Quick Deploy instructions

 ### Configure X11 to ignore Macro Keyboard